 Resistance of HSV and VZV to acyclovir can result from qualitative and quantitative changes in the viral TK and/or DNA polymerase.
 Clinical isolates of HSV and VZV with reduced susceptibility to acyclovir have been recovered from immunocompromised patients, especially with advanced HIV infection.
 While most of the acyclovir-resistant mutants isolated thus far from immunocompromised patients have been found to be TK-deficient mutants, other mutants involving the viral TK gene (TK partial and TK altered) and DNA polymerase have been isolated.
 TK-negative mutants may cause severe disease in infants and immunocompromised adults.
 The possibility of viral resistance to acyclovir should be considered in patients who show poor clinical response during therapy.

 The pharmacokinetics of acyclovir after oral administration have been evaluated in healthy volunteers and in immunocompromised patients with herpes simplex or varicella-zoster virus infection.
 Acyclovir pharmacokinetic parameters are summarized in Table 1.

-There was no effect of food on the absorption of acyclovir (n=6); therefore, Acyclovir Oral Suspension, USP may be administered with or without food.
+There was no effect of food on the absorption of acyclovir (n = 6); therefore, Acyclovir Oral Suspension may be administered with or without food.